What is the CBC?

 Attaining your CBC:

-At this stage the department has not scheduled a CBC activity for NCCC accredited persons for the 2020-21 period.
-This is due to policies and procedures relevant to this approved arrangement not having been modified in the last year.
-As per the training and accreditation for broker approved arrangements policy the department may schedule additional activities during the CBC period if necessary.
+An AEPCOMM activity has not been scheduled for the coming period however, as per the training and accreditation for broker approved arrangements policy the department may schedule additional activities during the CBC period if necessary.

 For more information about the training and accreditation for broker approved arrangements (class 19.1 and class 19.2) and Continued Biosecurity Competency click Here